 Our summer libraryA selection of poems that we think are perfect to read in summer

 O my Luve is like a red, red rose That’s newly sprung in June; O my Luve is like the melody That’s sweetly played in tune.
 So fair art thou, my bonnie lass, So deep in luve am I; And I will luve thee still, my dear, Till a’ the seas gang dry.
 Till a’ the seas gang dry, my dear, And the rocks melt wi’ the sun; I will love thee still, my dear, While the sands o’ life shall run.
 And fare thee weel, my only luve!
 And fare thee weel awhile!
 And I will come again, my luve, Though it were ten thousand mile.
 Robert Burns (1754-1796).
-At Meissen
+A Water-Colour

 Beneath the lime trees in the garden High above the town, The scent of whose suspended bloom Entranced the air with warm perfume I stood, and watched the river flowering, Flowing smooth and brown.
 The heat of all the summer sunshine Centred in the skies, Beneath its spell the city’s towers Grew dreamy, and the climbing flowers Upon the balconies hung limply Down, with closing eyes.
 Some drowsy pigeons cooed together On the nearer eaves, Gnats danced, and one big foolish bee Grown honey-drunk, bumped into me, And ere he buzzed a lazy protest Fell amid the leaves.
 A bell began to chime, I watched it Swinging to and fro, It made a solemn, pious sound, While flippant swallows, darting round To peer within the ancient belfry Soared now high, now low.
 Time passed, and still I stayed to ponder Through the afternoon, Within my brain the golden haze Wrought magic musings, and my gaze Bent inward could behold no image Save the form of June.
 Radclyffe Hall (1880—1940) Balade of Midsummer Days and Nights